NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/canopy_nitrogen/intro_canopy_nitrogen.md

     PROVISIONAL Available Dates: 2019-08

-So far, there is data for HARV in 2019.
-All of the data is currently Provisional.
+So far, there is data avaiable for HARV in 2019.
+All of the Canopy Nitrogen data is currently available provisionally.

 Let's first set the download directory (where we will download data) to be in the `Downloads` folder.